pooleja/DnsE16/README.md

 ### Register Your Service

-The first thing you will want to do is get the client:
+The first thing you will want to do is get the client (free):
 ```
 $ 21 buy http://dns.21:12005/client -o client.py
 ```
 This will download the client.py file into the current directory.

-Next, you can use the client to see if a name is currently available:
+Next, you can use the client to see if a name is currently available (1,000 satoshis):
 ```
 $ python3 client.py -e http://dns.21:12005/ status mynewname
 {